Possessiveness in action with a man arguing with the wife

 3. Fear of Losing Control

-When they feel their partner slipping away, they may become increasingly possessive in an attempt to regain control.
+Some people become possessive due to a fear of losing control in the relationship, often stemming from feelings of inadequacy or insecurity.
+When they sense their partner slipping away, they may intensify their possessive behaviors in an attempt to regain control.

 4. Cultural and Societal Norms